hkamran80/Find-App/_pages/presskit.md

 <h2>Features</h2>
 </div>

 - Find text anywhere.
-Works with books, worksheets, nutrition labels, instruction manuels, sales reports, you name it!
+Works with books, worksheets, nutrition labels, instruction manuals, sales reports, you name it!
 - Use the camera, or find from existing photos
 - Batch-find through multiple photos simultaneously
 - Cache photos to index them, so results will appear instantly the next time your find from them